littleroot/blog/_pages/pkg.go.dev color scheme.md

 permalink: /pkg.go.dev-color-schemes/
 ---

+_Update_: There is a working color scheme switcher button at the bottom of the page now.

 The [pkg.go.dev](https://pkg.go.dev) site currently picks either a light color scheme or a dark color scheme based on the user agent-provided `prefers-color-scheme` setting (typically this is based on your